VU-Programming/OOFP-repls/README.md

 - `{} + e → e`

 ## Suggested approach:
-1. Completely implement the Integer calculator Repl and make sure it passes all the tests. .
+1. Completely implement the Integer calculator Repl and make sure it passes all the tests.
-2. Implement the generic, immutable multiset.
+2. Implement the generic and immutable multiset, and all its accommodating functions.
 3. Implement the Multiset calculator Repl by copying and modifying code from the Integer Repl and making sure it passes all the tests.
 4. Your code now works, but has a lot of duplicated code, which hinders maintenance and readability.
-Refactor your code such that the common parts of both REPLs are shared.
+Refactor your code, into REPL base, such that the common parts of both REPLs are shared.

 More detailed approach for constructing a REPL:
 1. Convert Infix expression to RPN using the Shunting yard algorithm (below).
-2. Convert RPN to a parse tree (where each node is an object of a clase class) (an example of this is [here](https://gitlab.com/vu-oofp/lecture-code/-/blob/master/OOReversePolish.scala), which is discussed in the last 3 videos of these [video lectures](https://www.youtube.com/playlist?list=PLi-VVX8q87FIzFCmzXCc_JZZJkvW80C66))
+2. Convert RPN to a parse tree (where each node is an object of a case class) (an example of this is [here](https://gitlab.com/vu-oofp/lecture-code/-/blob/master/OOReversePolish.scala), which is discussed in the last 3 videos of these [video lectures](https://www.youtube.com/playlist?list=PLi-VVX8q87FIzFCmzXCc_JZZJkvW80C66))
 3. Simplify the parse tree using pattern matching [lecture sides on pattern matching](https://docs.google.com/presentation/d/1GPbegITJlA3EOkbhU9SLepxQgg6z1IARi0l6RiZrKsc/edit?usp=sharing) [example of rewriting using pattern matching](https://gitlab.com/vu-oofp/lecture-code/-/blob/master/PatternMatchReversePolish.scala) and dynamic dispatch ([videos on dynamic dispatch]([video lectures](https://www.youtube.com/playlist?list=PLi-VVX8q87FIzFCmzXCc_JZZJkvW80C66)).

 ### Tokenization